What services are covered under the Medicare Hospice Benefit?

-Some primary care providers or specialty physicians may choose to follow their patients’ care while the patient is on hospice.
+Some primary care providers or specialty physicians may choose to follow their patients’ care while the patient is on hospice – and many do.
 Others defer primary/attending physician care to the hospice physician.
 If the hospice physician serves as the attending physician, a patient may continue to see their PCP or specialist for care not related to their hospice diagnosis.

 Does the Benefit cover continuous care (a special level of hospice care) at home?

 Yes.
 Nursing care may be covered on a continuous basis during a period of crisis as necessary to manage acute medical symptoms.
 Continuous care is meant to be for very brief periods of time when symptoms are so severe that without it the patient would need to be hospitalized.
 When the crisis is resolved and symptoms are controlled, continuous care would be discontinued.